chainstack/docs/docs/platform/manage-your-organization-identities.md

 ## Manage your Hyperledger Fabric identity

-A Hyperledger Fabric identity is a private key and a cerftificate.
+A Hyperledger Fabric identity is a private key and a certificate.
 See Hyperledger Fabric documentation: [Identity](https://hyperledger-fabric.readthedocs.io/en/release-2.2/identity/identity.html).

 A Hyperledger Fabric identity issuer is the entity issuing certificates.
 Chainstack supports [cryptogen](/glossary/cryptogen) or [Fabric CA](/glossary/fabric-ca) as an identity issuer.